 The form would fit the data a little better if we made the fields and command buttons smaller, and if we put some of them side by side.
-However, with the default layout, you won't be able to put two fields next to each other or resize one field or button without resizing them all.
+However, with the default layout you won't be able to put two fields next to each other or resize one field or button without resizing all of them.
 This is because Access lines up form components in rows and columns.
 When you resize a field, you're really resizing the column that contains it.

 We can do this using the command on the Arrange tab, which contains all of the tools you need to customize your form's layout.
 If you've ever built and modified tables in Microsoft Word, you already know how to use most of these tools.
-If you're unfamiliar with tables, review our Word 2010: Working with Tables lesson from our Word 2010 tutorial.
+If you're unfamiliar with tables, you can review our Working with Tables lesson from our Word 2010 tutorial.

 To resize form components:

 - Select the field or button you want to resize, and hover your mouse over the edge.
 Your cursor will become a double-sided arrow .

 Clicking the edge of a field to resize it

 - Click and drag the edge to resize, and release when the field or button is the desired size.